5 Biggest Mistakes When Choosing Workout Shoes

 So buy yourself a pair of casual tennies for running around town, and stow your good workout shoes in the closet as soon as you get home from your run or your tennis game.

 4. Loving Them Too Long

-Another big mistake many people make when buying athletic shoes is not replacing them often enough.
+Another big mistake many people make with athletic shoes is not replacing them often enough.

 Most experts recommend that runners replace their shoes every 300 to 500 miles.
 If you don’t run enough to have a mile count, or running’s not your sport, you should replace your athletic shoes at least once a year.

 "If you’re exercising on a casual basis, you can make your shoes last a year," Stone says.
-"But if you’re working out every day, six months is pretty much your limit."
+"But if you’re working out every day, 6 months is pretty much your limit."

 You should also have your shoe size rechecked every year, Cheung says.
 "Foot size doesn’t stay the same; our feet tend to grow bigger as we age."

 Unless you’ve been playing your sport for a long time and have learned exactly what shoe is right for you, it’s a bad idea to just walk into a sporting goods store, try on a few pairs of shoes, and walk out with what you think is best.